kcac619/banao_assignment/Readme.md

 # Banao Assignment

 This project is a basic authentication system developed using Node.js, Express, and MongoDB.
-It facilitates user registration, login, and password reset functionalities.
+It facilitates user registration, login, password reset functionalities, and CRUD operations for social media posts with likes and comments.

 ## Prerequisites